Home The City of Vancouver Vancouver’s Dimensions Art Gallery

 Location and Admission

-Dimensions Art Gallery is located at 432 West Hastings Street, right next to Gastown.
-It’s just a short walk away from Waterfront Station which makes it convenient to get to using public transit.
+Dimensions Art Gallery used to be located at 432 West Hastings Street, right next to Gastown.
+It was just a short walk away from Waterfront Station which made it convenient to get to using public transit.

-As of early 2022, tickets must be bought within an hour-long timeslot.
-Up to just 16 people can be inside the gallery at one time.
-The venue’s admission prices are below.
+In 2022, tickets had to be bought within an hour-long timeslot.
+Up to just 16 people were allowed inside the gallery at one time.
+The venue’s admission prices from 2022 are below.
+2024 prices are to be confirmed.

 • Adults (ages 16+): $22 Monday to Thursday and $25 Friday to Sunday